 It has been a little over seven weeks since I started eating a low carb high healthy fat diet, so here’s an update on my progress.

-In 7 weeks (1 March – 16 April), I’ve lost 7 lbs – which works out to a pound per week, which is quite a reasonable weight loss for someone who was not obese.
+In 7 weeks (1 March – 16 April), I’ve lost ~6 lbs, which is quite a reasonable weight loss for someone who was not obese.
 Most of my weight loss was in the first few weeks, which according to Phinney and Volek (The Art and Science of Low Carbohydrate Living) is quite common for numerous reasons, not the least of which is that our bodies excrete sodium as our insulin levels fall and as a result we lose excess water.

 But as mentioned in the previous article, a scale is not an effective measure of short-term changes as the average adult’s weight can fluctuate by as much as 4 1/2 pounds per day, due to water alone.